-U.S. Holders of notes may be subject, under certain circumstances, to information reporting and "backup withholding" at a 31% rate with respect to cash payments in respect of principal (and premium, if any), interest (including OID) and the gross proceeds from dispositions of notes.
-Backup withholding applies only if the U.S. Holder (i) fails to furnish its social security or other taxpayer identification number ("TIN") within a reasonable time after a request therefor, (ii) furnishes an incorrect TIN, (iii) fails to report properly interest or dividends, or (iv) fails, under certain circumstances, to provide a certified statement, signed under penalty of perjury, that the TIN provided is its correct number and that it is not subject to backup withholding.
-Any amount withheld from a payment to a U.S. Holder under the backup withholding rules is allowable as a credit (and may entitle such holder to a refund) against such U.S. Holder's U.S. federal income tax liability, provided that the required information is furnished to the IRS.
+- U.S. holders of notes may be subject, under certain circumstances, to information reporting and backup withholding at a 31% rate on cash payments of principal (and premium, if any) and interest (including OID) and on the gross proceeds from dispositions of notes.
+Backup withholding applies only if the U.S. holder: - fails to furnish its social security or other taxpayer identification number within a reasonable time after a request for such information, - (2) furnishes an incorrect taxpayer identification number, - (3) fails to report properly interest or dividends, or - (4) fails, under certain circumstances, to provide a certified statement, signed under penalty of perjury, that the taxpayer identification number provided is its correct number and that it is not subject to backup withholding.

+Any amount withheld from a payment to a U.S. holder under the backup withholding rules is allowable as a credit (and may entitle such holder to a refund) against such U.S. holder's U.S. federal income tax liability, provided that the required information is furnished to the IRS.
 Certain persons are exempt from backup withholding, including corporations and financial institutions.
-U.S. Holders of notes should consult their tax advisors as to their qualification for exemption from backup withholding and the procedure for obtaining such exemption.
+U.S. holders of notes should consult their tax advisors as to their qualification for exemption from backup withholding and the procedure for obtaining such exemption.

-The Company will furnish annually to the IRS and to record holders of the notes (to whom it is required to furnish such information) information relating to the amount of OID and interest, as applicable.
+We will furnish annually to the IRS and to record holders of the notes (to whom it is required to furnish such information) information relating to the amount of OID and interest, as applicable.